Dougie Padilla: Grupo Soap del Corazón

-In 2000, Padilla and Xavier Tavera co-created the community art group Grupo Soap del Corazón, which aimed to further the “Latinization of Minnesota and the upper Midwest of the USA.”
-The group includes artists from various ethnic backgrounds and origins: Latinx, Native American, African, and Euro-American.
-The collective is mobile and focuses on artwork that is easily transported and translated into different community contexts.
-As of 2024, they represent almost 90 local, national, and international artists.
+In 2000, Padilla and Xavier Tavera co-created the community art group Grupo Soap del Corazón.
+The group includes artists from various ethnic backgrounds and origins, such as Latino, Native American, African, and Euro-American.
+The collective creates mobile artwork intended for various community contexts.
+As of 2024, the group includes approximately 90 artists.

-In 2006, the group showcased two exhibitions in Valparaiso, Chile, including “El Otro Americano (The Other American)” at El Instituto Chileno Norteamericano de Cultura.
-The exhibition aimed to foster connections across identities and cultures and support relationships among North and South Americans.
-Locally, the group has worked on the “Pepin Portrait Project,” photographing residents of rural Pepin, Wisconsin.
-In 2021, Grupo Soap del Corazón published a zine, “Fabulista 2,” featuring political cartoons and poetry by Padilla along with the work of other artists in the collective.
-This zine features themes related to the struggles of Chicanxs and Latinxs and addresses the political uprising of the summer of 2020.
+In 2006, the group showcased two exhibitions in Valparaíso, Chile, including "El Otro Americano (The Other American)" at El Instituto Chileno Norteamericano de Cultura.
+The group also worked on the "Pepin Portrait Project," photographing residents of rural Pepin, Wisconsin.
+In 2021, Grupo Soap del Corazón published a zine, Fabulista 2.
+It featured themes related to the struggles of Chicano and Latinx people and addressed the political uprising of the summer of 2020 following the murder of George Floyd.

-In 2024, Tavera and Padilla, alongside the Grupo Soap del Corazón, curated an exhibit with fifteen Latinx visual artists at the Minnesota Museum of American Art.
+In 2024, Tavera and Padilla curated an exhibition at the Minnesota Museum of American Art featuring works by fifteen Latinx visual artists.
 The exhibit, "Hilo de la Sangre" (Thread of the Blood), featured topics such as blood as the "foundation of life," complex lineage, and the cultural symbols of sacrifice and atonement.

 Poetry

-Padilla returned to poetry in 2019, publishing River Town and Pepin Diaries with Luna Brava Press.
+In 2019, Padilla published two poetry chapbooks, River Town and Pepin Diary, with Luna Brava Press.

 Personal life

-As of 2021, Padilla lives in the Northeast Minneapolis Arts District, which he co-created, and commutes to his studio, Dougieland Pepin, in Pepin.
+As of 2021, Padilla lives in the Northeast Minneapolis Arts District and commutes to his studio, Dougieland Pepin, in Pepin, Wisconsin.
+Padilla is married to Susan Jacobsen and is a father, grandfather, and great-grandfather.